 | Breastfeeding | Strong Evidence | Breastfeed exclusively for 6 months |

-Staying informed empowers you to make choices that uphold your baby’s health and safety.
-Always consult with healthcare professionals for personalized advice.
+Staying informed helps you protect your baby’s health and safety.
+Always consult a healthcare professional for advice specific to your child.

 Frequently Asked Questions